 So we set up camp for the night, made a fire and pretended that this was all part of the plan.
 Needless to say we didn’t sleep very much, the slightest noise made us cringe and we were trying hard not to blame one another for this “brilliant idea”.

 When dawn finally came, we set off again, hoping to find Shiroka Laka today.
 To our surprise it went incredibly smooth!
-Once we got out the woods, we took a ride with a friendly elderly couple who kept on offering us their hand-picked cherries and found a place in the nearby village to spend the night.
-Life was good again and after a good night sleep and renewed energy, we decided to check out the Chudnite Mostove or “ The Wondrous Bridges”, a gorgeous little place in the middle of nature, only a few miles away walking… through the woods of the Rhodope mountains…
+Once we got out of the woods, we hitched a lift with a friendly elderly couple who kept on offering us their hand-picked cherries.
+They were also determined to find a place for us in the nearby village to spend the night.
+After a few phone calls, life was good again and after a good night sleep and renewed energy, we decided to check out the Chudnite Mostove or “ The Wondrous Bridges”, a gorgeous little place in the middle of nature, only a few miles away walking… through the woods of the Rhodope mountains…

 Have you ever ended up somewhere horribly lost?
 Looking forward to read all about it!